Custom predictions

 Filter condition

-Secondly, you need to define the combination of events and even attributes that should be the target of your prediction.
+Define the combination of events and even attributes that should be the target of your prediction.
 As you are looking for the best communication channel, you should use the filter to choose events with attributes that match your desired result for each channel.

-In our example above, we choose the following:
+In our example, we choose the following:

 • 1st step: